jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="review-4" image="review-block-help.png" %}

+### <a name="review field"></a>Placing a review block within the interview logic

+In the examples above, the `review` block is identified with an `event: review_answers`, meaning that the variable `review_answers` does not actually get defined, though it gets sought.

+As a result, a `review` screen identified with an `event` can only be shown when triggered by a user action (e.g., clicking a link, selecting an item from the menu), or with [`code`].

+If you would like to insert a `review` screen into the normal course of an interview, so that it appears to the user one time, you can use `field` instead of `event`.

+{% include side-by-side.html demo="review-field" %}

+In this example, the variable `answers_reviewed` actually gets defined; it gets set to `True` when the user clicks "Continue."
+It works much like a [standard question with a "Continue" button that sets a variable to `True`](#field).

+The interview flow is set by the [`code`] block.
+First the interview asks about the user's favorite fruit, vegetable, and fungus, and then the `review` screen is shown, and then the final screen is shown.

 ### <a name="resume button label"></a>Customizing the Resume button

 By default, the `review` block puts a "Resume" button at the bottom of